 As much as we love natural light in our homes, one of the downsides of direct sunlight is the damage wrought by UV radiation to furnishings, electronics, artwork, and rugs.
-The technical term for fading is “photo-degradation”, where ultraviolet rays from the sun break down chemical bonds causing colour to bleach or fade.
-Objects that are naturally more reflective don’t tend to fade as much as objects that absorb light such as textiles and fabric.
+The technical term for fading is “photo-degradation,” where ultraviolet rays from the sun break down chemical bonds, causing the colour to bleach or fade.
+Objects that are naturally more reflective don’t tend to fade as much as objects that absorb light, such as textiles and fabric.

 How Does Sunlight Fade Things?

 Sunlight is basically made up of three elements:

 - Visible light: This enables us to see.

 - Infrared light: We feel it as warmth and heat.

 - Ultraviolet light: Invisible, and we can’t feel it, but it’s the lead factor in fading.